immbibek/HealthCarePlatform/README.md

    - Use the search functionality to find doctors
    - Filter by specialty, location, or availability
    - Select your preferred doctor and time slot
-   - Confirm your appointment details
+   - Choose payment method (Stripe or Razorpay)
+   - Complete secure payment processing
-   - Receive confirmation notification
+   - Receive confirmation notification and receipt

 3. **Managing Appointments** 📋
    - View upcoming appointments in your dashboard
    - Access your appointment history
+   - Download payment receipts and invoices
    - Reschedule or cancel appointments if needed
-   - Download appointment receipts
+   - Track payment status and refunds

 ### **For Doctors**